caicloud/cyclone/docs/api/v1/api.md

                 ]
             },
             "imageRelease": {
-                "releasePolicy": [                    // image names which are not listed will be ignored.
+                "releasePolicies": [                    // image names which are not listed will be ignored.
                     {
                         "imageName": "string",
                         "type": "string"                // type of image release policy, it must be Always or IntegrationTestSuccess.